Answers to some of the most commonly asked questions about AuSAP

 AuSAP is not a certification program.
 Rather, it provides independent information about the strengths and limitations of the different restraint systems available for children with disabilities and medical conditions in Australia.

-It is important to remember that all special purpose child restraints comply with an overseas standard or regulation.
+It is important to remember that all special purpose car seats comply with an overseas standard or regulation.

 Yes. this standard is currently under review and MACA is represented on the Australian Standards committee.